From the Beaches to the Mountains: French Vocabulary for a Vacation That Can’t Be Beat

-Whether you enjoy the feel of sea water and hot sand or the crisp mountain air, there’s nothing like a relaxing vacation.
+Whether you enjoy the feel of seawater and hot sand or the crisp mountain air, there’s nothing like a relaxing vacation.
+However you choose to vacation, wouldn’t you love to do it all in French?

-We’ll give you all the French vacation vocabulary words and phrases you need, plus example sentences so you can use them correctly in context.
+Here are 50+ useful French vacation vocabulary words and phrases, with example sentences so you can use them correctly in context.

 Contents